The64thGamer/cheeseepedia/content/wiki/chuck-e-s-variety-show-best-of-1999.md

 ## Live Shows:

-**During this time, live shows would be on separate VHS tapes for Existing Stage stores.**
+**Live shows would be on separate VHS tapes for Existing Stage stores.**

 - Celebration 2000
 - Birthday Star '98